 On August 11, 2017, the Company announced the successful completion of another consent solicitation from holders of its Old Senior Notes due 2023 and its Old Senior Notes due 2025 to obtain a waiver of the requirement to make an offer to repurchase the Old Senior Notes issued under the respective indentures (at 101% of the applicable principal amount, plus accrued and unpaid interest) upon the occurrence of the change of control that would result from the consummation of the Merger.
-Terra Operating LLC received consents from the holders of a majority of the aggregate principal amount of each series of the Old Senior Notes for which such holder delivered its consent.
-Upon the closing of the Merger, Terra Operating LLC also paid a success fee of \$1.25 per \$1,000 principal amount of each series of \$1.25 per \$1,000 principal amount of each series of \$1.25 per \$1,000 principal amount of each series of \$1.25 per \$1,000 principal amount of each series of \$1.25 per \$1,000 principal amount of each series of \$1.25 per \$1,000 principal amount of each series of \$1.25 per \$1,000 principal amount of each series of \$1.25 per \$1,000 principal amount of each series of \$1.25 per \$1,000 principal amount of each series of \$1.25 per \$1,000 principal amount of each series of \$1.25 per \$1,000 principal amount of each series of \$1.25 per \$1,000 principal amount of each series \$1.25 per \$1,000 principal amount of each series \$1.25 per \$1,000 principal amount of each series \$1.25 per \$1,000 principal amount \$1.25 per \$1.25
+Terra Operating LLC received consents from the holders of a majority of the aggregate principal amount of each series of the Old Senior Notes outstanding as of the record date and paid a consent fee to each consenting holder of \$1.25 per \$1,000 principal amount of such series of the Old Senior Notes for which such holder delivered its consent.
+Upon the closing of the Merger, Terra Operating LLC also paid a success fee of \$1.25 per \$1,000 principal amount of each series of the Old Senior Notes for which such consenting holder delivered its consent.